charkops/simpleConfig/README.md

   SimpleConfig config ("../config/test.config"); // Some valid config file, throws if it doesn't exist int value = config.getValue<int>("nameOfSomeInt");
   // Value of "nameOfSomeInt" is stored in ${value}
-  // Messing up the tempalte instantiation will probably mess up the programm, take care
+  // Messing up the template instantiation will probably mess up the programm, take care

 ```